 - A site map document that shows a global, hierarchical view of a website’s pages and content.
-This is usually one of the first steps in a website redesign, as it is important to know what content is needed on a website before design begins.
+This is usually one of the first steps in a website redesign, as it is important to know what content is needed on a website before the design begins.
 A site map can also be a web page that offers links to all the pages within a website.

 - Your website navigation menu represents the navigational elements that appear on a website.
 While it primarily refers to the “menu bar” located at the top of a website or along either side, it can also include textual links at the bottom of the page.